NVlabs/ProtoMotions/README.md

 # Installation

-This codebase supports both IsaacGym and IsaacSim.
+This codebase supports both IsaacGym and IsaacLab.
 You can install one or both and the simulation backend is selected via the configuration file.

 First run `git lfs fetch --all` to fetch all files stored in git-lfs.